How former Trump adviser Steve Bannon joined forces with a Chinese billionaire who has divided the president’s allies

 But there are now signs that federal investigators are scrutinizing Guo’s financial activities in the United States and GTV Media Group, a social media company that Guo said raised $300 million from investors, according to people familiar with the investigation.

-Some of those investors now say they think they were defrauded by the company and have been interviewed repeatedly by the FBI in recent months, according to three people familiar with knowledge of the case.
+Some of those investors now say they think they were defrauded by the company and have been interviewed repeatedly by the FBI in recent months, according to three people with knowledge of the case.
 The Wall Street Journal first reported the existence of the inquiry.

 The FBI declined to comment.